ksu-cs-textbooks/cis526/content/04-node/07-git.md

 }
 ```

-For many open-source projects, the repository is located on Github, a GitHub gist, BitBucket, or a Gitlab instance.
+For many open-source projects, the repository is located on Github, a GitHub gist, BitBucket, or a GitLab instance.
 These can be specified with a shorthand, which matches the corresponding `npm install` argument:

 ```json
 "repository": "npm/npm"